-WARE -- The month of March is designated as Colorectal Cancer Awareness Month – a time to increase awareness about the 3rd most common form of cancer in the United States.
+The month of March is designated as Colorectal Cancer Awareness Month – a time to increase awareness about the 3rd most common form of cancer in the United States.

-"However, you may need to be tested earlier or more often than other people if you or a close relative have had colorectal polyps or colorectal cancer or if you have inflammatory bowel disease,” said Dr. Sawhney.
-“Your primary care provider will determine what screening test is best for you and when you should have it."
+"However, you may need to be tested earlier or more often than other people if you or a close relative have had colorectal polyps or colorectal cancer or if you have inflammatory bowel disease," Dr. Sawhney said.
+"Your primary care provider will determine what screening test is best for you and when you should have it."

 Two very common screening procedures are flexible sigmoidoscopy and colonoscopy.
 The difference between the two procedures is that the sigmoidoscopy only looks at a portion of the colon, while the colonoscopy goes through the entire colon.
 An advantage to these methods is the doctor is able to not only detect polyps but to remove them at the same time, thus preventing the polyp from becoming cancerous.

-"While there is no single, defined cause of colorectal cancer, there are a number of risk factors, some of which we cannot control including age, history of polyps, cancers or other bowel disease, family history and ethnicity,” said Dr. Sawhney.
-“There are several risk factors within our control, including a diet high in red meat, smoking, excessive alcohol use, lack of exercise, being overweight and type 2 Diabetes."
+"While there is no single, defined cause of colorectal cancer, there are a number of risk factors, some of which we cannot control including age, history of polyps, cancers or other bowel disease, family history and ethnicity," Dr. Sawhney said.
+"There are several risk factors within our control, including a diet high in red meat, smoking, excessive alcohol use, lack of exercise, being overweight and type 2 Diabetes."

 Dr. Sawhney specializes in the diagnosis, treatment and management of digestive system disorders and is skilled in advanced diagnostic procedures and treatment options for patients experiencing problems with their esophagus, stomach, large and small intestines, rectum, gall bladder, liver and pancreas.
 As an infectious disease physician, he also specializes in the care of HIV and Hepatitis C. Dr. Sawhney joined BMP Mary Lane Gastroenterology last summer.